bknyaz/sgg/README.md

 conda install -c conda-forge pycocotools tqdm
 ```

+Results in this repo were obtained on a single GPU 1080/2080 Ti, up to 11GB of GPU memory and 32GB of RAM was required.

 ## TODO

 - [x] Message Passing with Mask R-CNN
 - [x] Automatically download all files required to run the code
-- [x] Obtain SGCls/PredCls results on VG
-- [x] Obtain SGCls/PredCls results on GQA
+- [x] Obtain SGCls/PredCls results on VG and GQA
-- [ ] Obtain SGGen results on GQA
+- [x] Obtain SGGen results on VG and GQA
-- [ ] Add the script to visualize scene graph generation using a trained checkpoint
+- [ ] Add trained checkpoints and the script to visualize scene graph generation using the trained checkpoint on VG and GQA

 ## VG Results